dotnet/designs/accepted/2020/workloads/workload-manifest.md

 ## Packaging

 Manifests are packaged and distributed as NuGet packages.
+The ID of the NuGet package is `{manifest-id}.Manifest-{sdk-band}` (for example, `Microsoft.NET.Sdk.Android.Manifest-6.0.200`) and the version of the NuGet package is the manifest version.
 They will use the existing package type called `DotnetPlatform` so they cannot be accidentally used as a `PackageReference`.
-The manifest’s `sdk-manifest.json` and `WorkloadManifest.targets` are in the root folder of the NuGet.
-The ID of the NuGet is `{manifest-id}-{sdk-band}` and the version of the NuGet is the manifest version.
+The manifest’s `sdk-manifest.json`, `WorkloadManifest.targets`, and any other files are in the `data/` folder of the NuGet package.
+This ensures that there's not confusion about whether a file in the root is part of the workload manifest or a file owned by NuGet.

-As manifests are NuGets, they use the same distribution mechanisms as packs, allowing for a consistent experience.
+As manifests are NuGet packages, they use the same distribution mechanisms as packs, allowing for a consistent experience.
 For example:
 * a preview update for a workload could be made available as a NuGet feed containing an updated manifest for a stable SDK band
 * manifests and packs could be copied to an air-gapped machine and set up as directory feed, making the full workload experience available offline